gyrdym/ml_linalg/README.md

 ### Linear algebra

-In a few words, linear algebra is a branch of mathematics working with vectors and matrices.
-Let's give a simple definition of Vector and Matrix.
+&nbsp;&nbsp;&nbsp;&nbsp;In a few words, linear algebra is a branch of mathematics working with vectors and matrices.

+&nbsp;&nbsp;&nbsp;&nbsp;Let's give a simple definition of Vector and Matrix.
 Vector is an ordered set of numbers, representing a point in space where the vector is directed.
 Matrix is a collection of vectors, usually used not just to store some numbers in a table manner, but to map vectors from one space to another.

-Vectors and matrices are extremely powerful tools, which can be used in real-life applications, such as machine learning algorithms.
+&nbsp;&nbsp;&nbsp;&nbsp;Vectors and matrices are extremely powerful tools, which can be used in real-life applications, such as machine learning algorithms.
 There are many implementations of these great mathematical entities in a plenty of programming languages, and as Dart offers developers good instrumentarium, e.g. highly optimized virtual machine and rich out-of-the-box library, Dart-based implementation of vectors and matrices has to be quite performant.

-Among myriad of standard Dart tools there is SIMD data types.
+&nbsp;&nbsp;&nbsp;&nbsp;Among myriad of standard Dart tools there is SIMD data types.
 Namely support of SIMD computational architecture served as a source of inspiration for creating this library.

 ### What is SIMD?

-SIMD stands form `Single instruction, multiple data` - it is a computer architecture, that allows to perform uniform operations in parallel on huge amount of data.
+&nbsp;&nbsp;&nbsp;&nbsp;SIMD stands form `Single instruction, multiple data` - it is a computer architecture, that allows to perform uniform operations in parallel on huge amount of data.
 For instance, one has two arrays:

 - ![a = [10, 20, 30, 40]](https://latex.codecogs.com/gif.latex?a%20%3D%20%5B10%2C%2020%2C%2030%2C%2040%5D)